 Barrow Clump, on Salisbury Plain, has been a site of human activity for over five thousand years.
-Originally a Neolithic settlement site, a burial mound (or barrow) was constructed here in the Early Bronze Age and was re-used as a cemetery site in the Saxon period.
+Originally a Neolithic settlement site, a burial mound (or barrow) was constructed here in the Early Bronze Age and was re-used as a cemetery site in the Anglo-Saxon period.

 Although Barrow Clump is protected by its designation as a Scheduled Ancient Monument, Operation Nightingale was given special permission to excavate and record the barrow due to the extensive damage being caused by badgers.
 Previous excavations were carried out on the site in the early 20th century by Lt-Colonel William Hawley and in 2003–4 by English Heritage.

 The Operation Nightingale excavation took place over three summers, starting in 2012, with the aim of accurately recording this significant archaeological site as it could no longer be preserved in situ.

 Finds from the Neolithic period were limited, but include sherds of pottery and worked flint.
 In 2013, a large Neolithic pit was identified, containing hammerstones and deer antlers, although the function of this feature is as yet unknown.

 Bronze Age artefacts include an archer’s wristguard, a bone bead and a bone needle that were associated with a cremation burial.
 The cremated remains of two other individuals had been placed in Collared Urns.
 The substantial ring ditch surrounding the monument was recorded, and an earlier ‘Beaker’ phase of burial mound construction on the same site was identified.
 Two Beaker burials and two Bronze Age burials were found in the earlier excavations.